NamLe0609/bias-ai-report/jssb25-bias-ai-report.typ

 A potential use case of this model is in a medical clinic where it can be used as a healthcare surveillance system to monitor the mental health of patients.
 The model could be used to detect signs of depression or anxiety in patients, and alert the clinic to administer medicine.
 Compared to traditional methods, such as human observation, the model could be less prone to error and be more available to patients.
 Developments in this area can be seen in Marwan Dhuheir's works @Emotion-recognition-medical-surveillance.

-A issue in this is consent.
+An issue in this is consent.
 We must make sure the model is only used on images of patients who have given explicit consent, but how do we get the consent of people who are (potentially) not mentally well enough to make decisions?
 Issues like this is beyond our scope of responsibility, but it is important to consider them.

 = Paper